mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Create_new_meeting.md

 1. Connect the Zoom account to your MM account.
 2. Create a Zoom meeting by running the slash command `/zoom start <meeting topic>` in any desired channel or DM/GM on MM.
 3. Again run the slash command `/zoom start <meeting topic>` in the desired channel or DM/GM on MM.
-4. Click on the `Create new meeting` option in the slack attachment for Zoom meeting in the desired channel or DM/GM on MM.
+4. Click on the `Create new meeting` option in the message attachment for Zoom meeting in the desired channel or DM/GM on MM.

 **Expected**

-The user should get redirected to the new Zoom meeting or should get a slack attachment if the Zoom meeting setting is set to `Ask` for selecting the meeting ID in the desired channel or DM/GM on MM.
+The user should get redirected to the new Zoom meeting or should get a message attachment if the Zoom meeting setting is set to `Ask` for selecting the meeting ID in the desired channel or DM/GM on MM.

 **Step 2**

 1. Connect the Zoom account to your MM account.
 2. Create a Zoom meeting by clicking on the Zoom icon in the app bar/channel header in any desired channel or DM/GM on MM.
 3. Navigate to the desired thread and again click on the Zoom icon in the app bar/channel header in the desired channel or DM/GM on MM.
-4. Click on the `Create new meeting` option in the slack attachment for Zoom meeting in the desired channel or DM/GM on MM.
+4. Click on the `Create new meeting` option in the message attachment for Zoom meeting in the desired channel or DM/GM on MM.

 **Expected**

-The user should get redirected to the new Zoom meeting or should get a slack attachment if the Zoom setting is set to `Ask` for selecting the meeting ID in the desired channel or DM/GM on MM.
+The user should get redirected to the new Zoom meeting or should get a message attachment if the Zoom setting is set to `Ask` for selecting the meeting ID in the desired channel or DM/GM on MM.

 **Step 3**

-1. After step 2, again navigate to the desired channel or DM/GM on MM without ending the meeting on Zoom and click on the `Create new meeting` option on the existing slack attachment for Zoom meeting.
+1. After step 2, again navigate to the desired channel or DM/GM on MM without ending the meeting on Zoom and click on the `Create new meeting` option on the existing message attachment for Zoom meeting.

 **Expected**

-The user should get redirected to the new Zoom meeting or should get a slack attachment if the Zoom setting is set to `Ask` for selecting the meeting ID in the desired channel or DM/GM on MM.
+The user should get redirected to the new Zoom meeting or should get a message attachment if the Zoom setting is set to `Ask` for selecting the meeting ID in the desired channel or DM/GM on MM.